cylondata/twister2/docs/_build/html/_sources/documents/job-master/JobMaster.txt

     }

 **IWorkerDiscoverer Implementation**
-We implemented the WorkerController class that will be used by the workers to interact with the job master.
+We implemented the WorkerDiscoverer class that will be used by the workers to interact with the job master.
 The class name is:

-*	edu.iu.dsc.tws.master.client.WorkerDiscoverer
+    edu.iu.dsc.tws.master.client.WorkerDiscoverer

 It implements the interface:

-*	edu.iu.dsc.tws.common.discovery.IWorkerDiscoverer
+    edu.iu.dsc.tws.common.discovery.IWorkerDiscoverer

 All worker implementations can utilize this class for worker discovery.